Zhouzhou928/tech-industry-financial-analysis/README.md

 ### Future Improvements
 1. Expand the dataset to include more tech firms or quarterly data for granular trend analysis.
 2. Integrate qualitative factors (e.g., regulatory changes, product launches) to contextualize financial metric shifts.
-3. Refine the Streamlit dashboard to include automated narrative analysis of key trends, making insights more accessible to non-technical stakeholders.
+3.Refine the Streamlit dashboard to include automated narrative analysis of key trends, making insights more accessible to non-technical stakeholders.

-This project reinforced the value of combining technical skills with financial acumen—accurate data processing is foundational, but meaningful interpretation of results is what turns data into actionable insights.
+## Project Summary
+This project successfully delivers a complete financial analysis framework for five leading tech companies from 2015 to 2023, aligned with the requirements of the ACC102 Track4 assignment.
+By extracting and cleaning data from WRDS Compustat, calculating key financial ratios, and building industry benchmarks, the project provides a clear comparative view of the financial performance of AAPL, MSFT, GOOGL, AMZN, and META.

+The visualization outputs (trend charts, bar charts, scatter plots, radar charts, heatmaps) effectively highlight key differences: for example, Apple’s consistent high profit margin vs. Amazon’s lower margin but higher revenue growth, or Microsoft’s stable ROE compared to Meta’s more volatile performance post-2020.
+The interactive Streamlit dashboard further enhances the usability of the analysis, allowing for customized exploration of metrics by company, year, or ratio type.

+Overall, the project achieves its core objectives: it applies academic financial knowledge to real-world data, builds technical proficiency in Python-based data analytics, and produces actionable insights into the financial health of the tech industry’s key players.